 The hastily called meeting of the Organization of Islamic Cooperation in Pakistan brought together dozens of foreign ministers.

-Afghanistan’s Amir Khan Muttaqi arrives for a session of Organization of Islamic Cooperation Council of Foreign Ministers
+Amir Khan Muttaqi, the acting foreign minister in Afghanistan’s Cabinet, arrives for a session of the Organization of Islamic Cooperation (OIC) Council of Foreign Ministers, in Islamabad, Pakistan, on Dec.
+19, 2021. | AP Photo/Rahmat Gul

 ISLAMABAD — The economic collapse of Afghanistan, already teetering dangerously on the edge, would have a “horrendous” impact on the region and the world, successive speakers warned Sunday at the start of a one-day summit of foreign ministers from dozens of Islamic countries.